w3cping/blog-posts/privacy-anti-patterns.md

 with tremendous privacy problems, something we believe is harmful for the Web platform.

+#### Solution
-**Solution:** Standards should define privacy protections just carefully and precisely as they define new functionality.
-Once functionality hits the Web, its *extremely* difficult to change its behavior or roll it back.
+Standards should define privacy protections just carefully and precisely as they define new functionality.
+Once functionality hits the Web, its extremely difficult to change its behavior or roll it back.
 Protections need to be specific, as mandatory as the defined behavior, and defined from day one to protect Web privacy.